thumbliner/thumbliner/fine.md

 ---

-> “We are not that much smarter than each other..”<br>
+> “We are not that much smarter than each other.”<br>
 > — Richard Feynman

 ---